PeteCookson/Devaki-Yoga/README.md

 Page indicator is used for feedback and intuitive labeling links to other pages, logo is also a link to the index page.

-The footer is repaeted through the site for consitency, containing address, link to the map, contact information that link to email and phone, social media links and signup CTA.
+The footer is repeated through the site for consistency, containing the address, contact information that links to email and phone, social media links and sign-up CTA.

 * The "Home" page

-The index page features a full viewport responsive image with bootstrap jumbotron heading and company tagline, signup CTA, and three testimonials, layout of the page is simple and intuitive and allows immediate interaction.
+The index page features a full viewport responsive image with bootstrap jumbotron heading and company tagline, sign-up CTA, and three testimonials; layout of the page is simple and intuitive and allows immediate interaction.

 * About Us